syncfusion-content/mobilejavascript-docs/MobileJS/NumericTextbox/Getting-Started.md

-To render Numeric Textbox control, specify ejmnumeric as the date-role attribute for an &lt;input&gt; element and type the attribute as number.
+To render Numeric Textbox control, specify ejmnumeric as the date-role attribute for an <input> element and type the attribute as number.
 Add the following code example to render numeric textbox to input the number of persons per room.

 {% highlight html %}